-Policy Firewall Rules Table - Column Descriptions Category Column Description General Settings # Serial number of the rule.
+i Policy Firewall Rules Table - Column Descriptions Category Column Description General Settings # Serial number of the rule.
 From The interface or network zone from which the traffic originates. То The interface or network zone to which the traffic is directed.
-Source The firewall object or object group which contains the addresses of the host(s) from which traffic originates.
-Destination The firewall object or object group which contains the addresses of the host(s) to which traffic is sent.
-Service Protocol and port that will be used by traffic affected by this rule.
+Source The firewall object/object group which names the hosts from which traffic originates.
+Destination The firewall object/object group which names the hosts to which traffic is sent.
+Service Protocol and port that used by traffic affected by this rule.
+Policy The action taken on data packets intercepted by the rule The data packets will be allowed →I - The packets will be denied.
+The packets will be rejected, and error message will be sent in response